Nanjō-san wa Boku ni Dakaretai

 Nanjō-san wa Boku ni Dakaretai (南條さんは僕に抱かれたい) is a Japanese manga series written and illustrated by You2.
-It began serialization on Square Enix's Gangan Online service in April 2023, and has been compiled into seven volumes as of September 2025.
+It began serialization on Square Enix's Gangan Online service in April 2023, and has been compiled into nine volumes as of May 2026.

 Plot

 The series follows Kiyomi, an otaku who likes dating sims.
 One day, he encounters his classmate Eri Nanjō attempting to have sex with a classmate.
 Disapproving of her actions, he tells her that he is not interested in her.
 The next day, Eri changes his appearance to be closer to his preferences.
 Feeling regrets about her previous promiscuity, Eri asks him out to teach her about real love.